 On a busy Paris boulevard, a youth scornfully tosses a crumpled paper bag into the outstretched hands of a beggar woman.
-This is the bond which, for an instant, links several very different characters: Anne (Binoche), an actress; her war photographer boyfriend Georges; his farmer father and younger brother Jean, who, contrary to his father’s wishes, has no interest in inheriting the farm; Amandou, a music teacher for deaf-mute children, and his family, who originate from Africa; and Maria a Romanian immigrant.
+This is the bond which, for an instant, links several very different characters: an actress, a war photographer, a farmer, a music teacher, and an immigrant.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Code Unknown: Incomplete Tales of Several JourneysDirected byMichael Haneke

 I'm completely heartful to watch this film: it's activism and art, with a lot of soul in it.
 Code Unknown is one of those things that just stick with you, that immediately grab you: eye to eye.
 It's a mirror and the reflection is bold - it's us.
 Passages, flows, dead ends: a kind of work that even when pretending to make cinema, makes cinema.
 Excellent <3

 Though I remain extremely passionate about his first two theatrical features, it seems clear to me now that Code Unknown was where Haneke peaked as a film artist.
 It is a perfect marriage of form and content in the service of a vision of the world and of art.
 There are many movies of the postmodern era that focus on fragmentation and convergence.
 I'm fairly certain Cody Unknown is the greatest by a solid measure.